Last updated: Jan, 2021

 A top speed, at which no mass can travel and beyond which is out of bounds.
 Light travels at the same speed, regardless of any observers' motion or the platform from which the light was beamed, says Special Relativity.
 Unlike us mortals, all floating about without a clue.
 By keeping every point or reference frame moving, none can be identified as true points.
 Thus, progress is deemed possible and we are aware of it.

 However, this is only because variable speeds of motion are measured on a linear scale, and invariant light speed is regarded as being at the end.
 If time and distance are cyclical, then acceleration must also be.
-In which case, there would be no ends of relative significance on a cyclical speedometer.
+In which case, there would be no ends of relative significance on a cyclical speedometer, lightspeed and nospeed being the same.
 Added to which, no identifiable points within the cycle to impede progress.

 Photons of light are not without paradoxes; for one thing, we are told they do not accelerate.